eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

     rm -rf (catalina home)/webapp/ROOT/

 Create "config" folder in webapp folder, if it not exists.
-Spring and Eiffel-Intelligence front-end will look for the applications.properties configuration file from this config folder:
+Spring and Eiffel-Intelligence front-end will look for the application.properties configuration file in this config folder:

     mkdir (catalina home)/webapp/config

 Copy the application.propeties file into the newly created config folder:

-    cp applications.properties (catalina home)/webapp/config
+    cp application.properties (catalina home)/webapp/config

 Start Tomcat and Eiffel-Intelligence front-end in background/daemon mode by exectuing command: